 You will receive an email from DHHS Central Registry when your Central Registration Check has been processed.
 This may take up to 24 hours.
 To access information regarding your Central Registry check, you must enter the Request Number and PIN you created.
 Click on Response Letter.
 Print for your own records.

-All volunteer screening must be completed and approved before serving in their volunteer role with 4-H youth.
+All volunteer screening and orientation must be completed and approved before serving in their volunteer role with 4-H youth.
 Please wait for final approval from your local Extension office before beginning any volunteer work with youth.

 Indirect Volunteer Process